 9. Take a class at the one and only Les Mills gym

 Les Mills classes are taught all over the world and I love them.
 Without them, I’d be lost at a gym, I need someone to scream at me I should work harder.
 So when I got the chance to learn from the guys who make the programs, I didn’t hesitate for one second.
-My instructor Marije arranged passes for us and I took a Bodyattack class and Martijn went spinning.
+My instructor Marije arranged passes for us and I took a Bodyattack class.
 Within 24 hours of our arrival, that is.
 Slept very well afterwards… (oh and we are not international instructors btw!)

 10. See the glowworm caves in Te Anau